fdbozzo/foxbin2prg/docs/FoxBin2Prg_Internals.md

 The options in the template (or in the config that ships with FoxBin2Prg) are commented out.
 To activate an option remove the asterix and set appropriate value.

+There is a [Multi-config](#multi-config), that allows to have global settings with specific local settings.
+If a setting does not follow inheritance, it is mentioned in the table below.

 These are the FoxBin2Prg.cfg configuration file settings and their meaning.
 The second line in the keyword column is the name of the respective property (if there is one) in the settings object returned by get_DirSettings method of the API object.
 See [PEM](#pem).